oestersoetebier/IdealizedContact/README.md

 The library was developed by:

 Heinz Nixdorf Institute
 Control Engineering and Mechatronics
 University of Paderborn
-Fürstenallee 11,
+Fürstenallee 11
 33102 Paderborn
 Germany
 web: https://www.hni.uni-paderborn.de/en/control-engineering-and-mechatronics/

 Contributers:
 * Peng Wang
 * Felix Oestersötebier

+You may report any issues with using the [Issues](../../issues) button.

+Contributions in shape of [Pull Requests](../../pulls) are welcome.

 ## Acknowledgements:
-This work was developed in the project [ENTIME](http://entime.upb.de/): Entwurfstechnik Intelligente Mechatronik (Design Methods for Intelligent Mechatronic Systems).
+This work was partly developed in the project [ENTIME](http://entime.upb.de/): Entwurfstechnik Intelligente Mechatronik (Design Methods for Intelligent Mechatronic Systems).
 The project ENTIME is funded by the state of North Rhine-Westphalia (NRW), Germany and the EUROPEAN UNION, European Regional Development Fund, Investing in your future.